centrifugal/centrifugo/docs/content/server/proxy.md

 }
 ```

-Application can use numbers in range 4000-4999 for custom disconnect codes.
+Application **should use numbers in range 4000-4999 for custom disconnect codes**.
+Code is `uint32` internally.
 Numbers below 4000 are reserved by Centrifugo internal protocol.
 Keep in mind that **due to WebSocket protocol limitations and Centrifugo internal protocol needs you need to keep disconnect reason string no longer than 32 symbols**.

 This **does not apply to response on refresh request** as there is no way to control disconnect at moment - client will always be disconnected with `expired` disconnect reason.